ampproject/amphtml/extensions/amp-a4a/rtc-documentation.md

 ### RTC Callout Endpoint and Response Specification

-The RTC endpoint must respond to the RTC GET request with a valid JSON object of targeting information to insert into the ad request URL.
+The RTC endpoint must respond to the RTC GET request with a valid JSON object to insert into the ad request URL.
 Redirects are not allowed, and if the endpoint attempts to redirect, the RTC will be abandoned.
 Special care should be made to respond to these requests as quickly as possible, as there is a 1 second default timeout imposed by RTC, and publishers may optionally shorten this timeout.
 Responses that return after the timeout will be dropped.

 Responses from one RTC callout do not affect any of the other RTC callouts.
 All requests are independent of each other.